Events will follow USAC rules and formats unless otherwise noted in the rules below.

 We will strive to run the following practice/race day order at all regional events.

-Competitive classes: heats will have a 15 minute time limit and lower mains will have a time limit of 20 minutes.
+All lower mains will have a time limit of 20 minutes, including rookies.

 As the norm, there will no time limits on A mains on any class, except rookies.
 However, if car count or weather conditions are a factor, the Dixie Shootout Board may add time limits.
 Time limits, if any, are required to be announced and should be consistent within each of the mains.
 For example, time limits shall be added to ALL A mains, but time limits cannot be added or removed after the A mains have begun.
 Timer will begin when initial green flag falls.
 Timer will only pause for medical red and track repairs.
 Timer will resume when medical red has been released.
 The timer will not be stopped when red flag is used to lineup cars.